slack-php/slack-php-block-kit/README.md

     ->divider();
 ```

-Methods with a `new` prefix will return the new element's object, so be careful with how you are using the fluid
+Methods with a `new` prefix will return the new element's object, so be careful with how you are using the fluent
 interface in those cases.

 ```php